Postpartum and Breastfeeding

 Sitz baths: A soothing alternative

-Sitz baths are well-known postpartum healing aide.
+Sitz baths are a well-known postpartum healing aid.
 They can help with swelling, provide needed pain relief, and promote overall perineal healing (including any pesky hemorrhoids you may have developed during pregnancy).
 You don’t have to wait six weeks for a sitz bath, either, as it’s ok to start taking them as soon as a few hours after giving birth.
 Sitz baths can also feel amazing for C-section moms as well, especially if you pushed for any amount of time before you went to the operating room.

 The term sitz bath comes from the German word “sitzen,” which means to sit.
 Essentially, it’s a shallow bath that primarily targets your vagina, perineum, and anus.
-You only need a few inches of water in the bat tub, or you can buy an insert for your toilet.
+You only need a few inches of water in the bathtub, or you can buy an insert for your toilet.
 To make a sitz bath, use plain warm water, Epsom salts, or even dried herbs from an herbal sitz bath blend or other trusted sources.

 Keep the water warm rather than very hot.
 Generally, you’ll want to soak in the sitz bath for about 10-15 minutes, once a day.